qdans/Haust-Faucet-Bot/README.md

 ```

 ## ▶️ Running the Bot
 Start the bot using:
 ```sh
 npm start
 ```
 or
 ```sh
 node bot.js
 ```

-## 📜 Logs
+## 📜 Logging

-All claim attempts are recorded in `log.txt`.
+All claim attempts and activities are logged in `log.txt` for tracking purposes.

 ## 🛑 Stopping the Bot
 To stop the bot, press **Ctrl + C** in the terminal.

-## 🤝 Contributing

-Feel free to fork and improve the bot.
-Pull requests are welcome!

 ## ⚠️ Disclaimer

-This bot is for educational purposes.
-Use at your own risk!
+This bot is intended for educational purposes only.
+Use it responsibly and at your own risk.

+---
+### 💡 Need Help?
+For issues or suggestions, open an [issue](https://github.com/yourusername/HaustFaucetBot/issues) on GitHub.

+Happy claiming! 🚀